ABOUT HIGH NOTE

 GLOBAL PRIZE

 At the heart of this global initiative lies the distinguished High Note Global Prize, an award celebrating musicians who boldly advocate for human rights through both their artistry and activism.
 Presented by UN Human Rights, this prestigious accolade is reserved for an exceptional artist who has championed social justice causes for more than a decade.
-Backed by United Nations Human Rights and the Recording Academy, the High Note Global Prize has earned the revered moniker of “The Nobel Prize in Music.”
+Backed by United Nations Human Rights, the High Note Global Prize has been referred to as “The Nobel Prize in Music.”

 PARTNERS